 Protecting Your Assets During Divorce

 A key part of making sure that your divorce is handled properly involves the division of your assets.
+In Pennsylvania, this process is called equitable distribution.
 Your assets include your personal property (car, furniture, jewelry), financial assets (such as your bank accounts) and any real estate you might own.
-In Pennsylvania, this division is called equitable distribution.

 Determining who gets what and how much requires a lawyer who understands both your finances and your feelings about your possessions.
 Learn more about equitable distribution and how our marital property attorneys can protect you by contacting us at 717.520.4400.